 - Faculty must stay home if feeling sick or showing any flu/cold-like symptoms.
 Faculty must wash hands upon arrival, between classes, and prior to leaving the facility.

 - Frequency and rigor of equipment cleaning and disinfecting will continue by both our faculty and our nightly professional cleaning crew.

 Additional protocols include:

-- Commitment to the Boulder County Public Health Decision Tree in handling possible covid exposures outside and inside of the facility.
+- Commitment to the CDPHE return to learn and contact guidance specific to levels in handling possible covid exposures outside and inside of the facility.
 Contacting BCPH immediately upon any known possible exposure in facility.
 BCPH will guide us every step of the way in the event of a possible covid exposure in the facility.